ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

    {: caption="This table shows the supported host OS distributions." caption-side="bottom"}

 * Installing the Mount Helper on Red Hat Enterprise Linux CoreOS is not supported.
+* Encryption in transit is not supported on {{site.data.keyword.bm_is_short}}.

 ## Installation and configuration of the Mount Helper
 {: #fs-eit-installation}

 [SSH into the Compute instance](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui#next-steps-after-creating-virtual-servers-ui) where you want to mount the file share.
 Then, you can download the package directly from GitHub, or build the utility from the source code.

 ### Downloading the installation package
 {: #download-from-github}